ctlipping/lbnl_hpl_doc/readme.md

 In `hpl-2.2`, compile the program by running:

 ```
-make arch=intel64
+make arch=intel64 -j
 ```

+The -j command flag allows make to spawn as many processes as it wants.
 If compilation succeeds, the directory `hpl-2.2/bin/intel64` should now exist.
 In it you will find the files `HPL.dat` and `xhpl`.
 At this point, you require only these two files; that is, you can copy and run them from anywhere.

 ## 3. Gathering Parameters